Search by Keyword

 The brief international tour of 1966 also featured the song in the number two spot of their set list.
 The tour extended from Munich, West Germany on June 24th to their infamous appearance in The Philippines on July 4th.
 This was quickly followed by their last American tour, which started in Chicago on August 12th, included a return to Shea Stadium in New York on August 23rd, and finished up at Candlestick Park in San Francisco, California (their last concert until the rooftop of Apple Records in January of 1969).
 This set of shows also included "She's A Woman" as the second song.

 Not to be forgotten are Paul McCartney's post-Beatles concert performances.
-While he didn't habitually feature the song, he premiered it during his "MTV Unplugged" performance on January 25th, 1991.
+While Paul didn't habitually feature the song, he premiered it during his "MTV Unplugged" live performance on January 25th, 1991.
 It also made it onto the "Unplugged (The Official Bootleg)" album of this performance.
-In promotion of this album, Paul and his band staged six "secret" shows in 1991 that featured the song.
+With promotion of this album in mind, Paul and his band staged six "secret" shows in 1991 that featured the song.
 These shows were in Spain, Italy, England and Denmark.
 His "2004 Summer Tour," which included his famous show in Russia, also included "She's A Woman," although this song was not contained on his "Paul McCartney In Red Square" DVD.
 This tour ran from May 25th (Gijon, Spain) to June 26th (Glastonbury, England) of that year.
-Paul then decided to include the song in many shows during the 2023 leg of his "Got Back" tour, which ran from October 18th (Adelaide, Australia) to December 16th (Rio de Janeiro, Brazil).
+Paul then decided to include the song in many shows during the 2023 leg of his "Got Back" tour, which ran from October 18th (at the Adelaide Entertainment Centre in Adelaide, Australia) to December 16th (Rio de Janeiro, Brazil).

 Conclusion

-Many have noticed the strictly arranged orchestration of "She's A Woman"; from the well-defined syncopated guitar chops that never deviate from their path, to the drum pattern that switches from the hi-hat sizzle to the subdued backdrop of the verses as if someone spliced the tape, to the pre-planned guitar solo that shows no signs of ad-libbing.
+Many have noticed the strictly arranged orchestration heard on the song "She's A Woman"; from the well-defined syncopated guitar chops that never deviate from their path, to the drum pattern that switches from the hi-hat sizzle to the subdued backdrop of the verses as if someone spliced the tape, to the pre-planned guitar solo that shows no signs of ad-libbing.

 What is especially interesting about this is that it was all learned, rehearsed and executed in one simple three-and-a-half hour recording session.
 With Paul McCartney taking the lead, he made sure his creation was performed particularly to his liking.
 What resulted was a sound that The Beatles had never attempted before; it almost didn't sound like The Beatles at all.
 This chameleon-like ability was to emerge with ever greater force as their career progressed, but "She's A Woman" showed early on how The Beatles could change their stripes at a moment's notice.